Skip to main content

 “𝘐𝘧 𝘵𝘩𝘪𝘴 𝘸𝘢𝘴 𝘸𝘦𝘢𝘬𝘯𝘦𝘴𝘴, 𝘩𝘦 𝘸𝘢𝘯𝘵𝘦𝘥 𝘵𝘰 𝘣𝘦 𝘸𝘦𝘢𝘬. 𝘐𝘧 𝘵𝘩𝘪𝘴 𝘸𝘢𝘴 𝘴𝘪𝘯, 𝘭𝘦𝘵 𝘩𝘪𝘮 𝘣𝘦 𝘥𝘢𝘮𝘯𝘦𝘥 𝘵𝘰 𝘩𝘦𝘭𝘭”

-the year long wait for this book was torture but it was hell worth it for this conclusion.
+I will accept no criticism of this book 👀 because it has my heart.
+I freaking LOVED IT.
+The year long wait for this was torture but it was well worth it for this conclusion.
 I will recommend this duology for all time because it deserves all the freaking stars!

 This had banter for days, the tension and YEARNING between Rune and Gideon was literally everything.
 It was full of action and super fast paced with high stakes and just utter perfection.
 I loved it even more than the crimson moth.
-I just adored it and will definitely see myself rereading this duology in the future!
+I just adored it and will definitely see myself rereading these books in the future!

 ✨romantasy